 5. When consumers demand responsible palm oil, companies take action

-Some American companies like Mars, Smuckers and General Mills have committed to using only deforestation-free palm oil.
+Some American companies have committed to using only deforestation-free palm oil.
 Others have done little or nothing to cut deforestation from their supply chains.
 Before you shop, do some research.
 Identify and buy products from companies that have committed to deforestation-free palm oil.
 Speak out to businesses that still don't.
 Find out how companies rank here.